Is doxycycline in penicillin family

 4. Reduced risk of allergic reactions: Penicillin is associated with a higher risk of allergic reactions, while doxycycline is generally well-tolerated with fewer allergic responses.

-See also Doxycycline claritin
+See also Doxycycline hyclate 10 or 20 milligrams

 5. Effectiveness against resistant strains: In cases of bacterial resistance to penicillin, doxycycline may still be effective, making it a preferred option in certain instances.